EconometricInstitute/intro-programming-practice-assignments/README.md

 This repository contains the practice assignments for the course FEB21011(X)(S) Inleiding Programmeren / Introduction to Programming at the Erasmus University.

+The practice assignments are categorized by week > module > practice assignment.
+Inside the folder for each practice assignment, the solution can be found in the folder 'src'.
+The tests for the practice assignments are in the folder 'test'.
+The task.html file contains the exercise text (currently refers to the website).
+The task-info.yaml file manages the presentation of the exercise in IntelliJ.

 ## Contributing to the content

 If you spot a mistake, feel free to open an issue in this repository.
 If you'd help us making the correction, you can open a pull request with your proposed changes.
+The questions for the practice assignments are currently integrated in the course website.
+So, to suggest changes to the questions please [visit the website repository](https://github.com/EconometricInstitute/intro-programming-website).

-You may find these resources helpful for doing this:
+You may find the following resources helpful for contributing to the content:

 * [About pull requests](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests)
 * [Markdown tutorial](https://commonmark.org/help/tutorial/)